 Silver plated items are produced using a base metal which is then covered in silver.
 This is a more affordable way of owning silver items, however over time the coating will wear off and you will just be left with the base metal.
 If it’s a piece of jewelry you don’t wear often and keep in good condition, then silver plated products are a good option.

+The first thing you should look for when you found an item you suspect to be real silver, is markings like a stamp or hallmark.
 A silver object that is to be sold commercially is, in most countries, stamped with one or more silver hallmarks indicating the purity of the silver, the mark of the manufacturer or silversmith, and other markings to indicate date of manufacture and additional information about the piece.

 The hallmark for sterling silver varies from nation to nation, often using distinctive historic symbols, although Dutch and UK Assay offices no longer strike their traditional hallmarks exclusively in their own territories and undertake assay in other countries using marks that are the same as those used domestically.
 If you’d like to know more about silver hallmarks, this Online Encyclopedia of Silver Marks, Hallmarks & Makers’ Marks is a real mine of information.